 Sebastien realized sweat was beaded at her temples and quickly wiped it away.
 “Fine.
 A little nauseated.
 Lost track of time in the bathroom.”

-Ana nodded sympathetically and pulled a potion out of her bag.
+Ana patted her hand sympathetically and pulled a potion out of her bag.
 “It’s for stomach cramps, but it should help slightly with nausea, too.
 The cafeteria food is atrocious.
 Really, I don’t understand why we cannot simply purchase a better meal.
-We have the gold for it, and you’d think they’d be happy to take it.
+We have the gold for it, and you would think they’d be happy to take it.
 I’m going to start losing weight at this rate.”

 Sebastien took the vial and stared at it bemusedly.
 ‘Great.
 There’s no reasonable way for me to decline this.
 I hope it doesn’t have side effects on someone who’s perfectly healthy.’
 Aloud, she said, “Can it be taken on an empty stomach?”
 When Ana nodded cheerfully, Sebastien suppressed her misgivings and took a swallow.

-Having satisfied the other girl, Sebastien settled into her ruse, hiding her fatigue as completely as she could, though for once her mind wasn’t on her classes.
+Having satisfied the other girl, Sebastien settled into her ruse, hiding her fatigue as completely as she could.
+Though for once, her mind wasn’t on her classes.
 ‘It was well done to request Liza’s help with the ward against divination.
-If not for that, my time at the University would be up.’
+If not for that, my time at the University would definitely be up.’
 She shuddered at the thought.
 Finding information on the coppers’ scrying procedure and capability was a priority, as soon as she could slip away to do so.

-‘If I’d known how all this would turn out, would I have stayed in bed when Oliver activated my bracelet’s alarm?
+‘If I had known how all this would turn out, would I have stayed in bed when Oliver activated my bracelet’s alarm?
 What would have happened to Jameson without me?
 He would probably still be dead.’
 Setting that thought forcefully aside, she consoled herself.
-‘It is possible that things could have gone worse, if I wasn’t there to distract the Morrows from bringing down the building, or to create a distraction to occupy the coppers while everyone else escaped.’
+‘It is possible that things could have gone worse if I wasn’t there.’
 If she was honest with herself—and she tried to be—she would still go with Oliver knowing what she knew now.
 She would just perform better the second time around.

 During the lunch period, she ate quickly, then went back to the dorms and made herself a strong cup of wakefulness brew from some tea leaves she had stashed in her trunk, as the basic meal options didn’t cover such “luxuries” as caffeine.